mayo589/pv207/EmailProject/README.md

 Before any email can be sent, SMTP server has to be configured.

 This project uses smtp server with runs on localhost and is bound to port 2025.
-To achieve this, I have used FakeSMTP server which can be downloaded from here http://nilhcem.com/FakeSMTP/download.html and you can run it like this:
+To achieve this, I have used FakeSMTP server which can be downloaded from http://nilhcem.com/FakeSMTP/download.html and you can run it like this: